Year-round inspirational gifts for little kids who love travel

 5. And for your older kids – Leap & Hop Activity Books for Kids

 Geared to a slightly older audience, these activity books are a must-have travel item for kids travelling with their parents to more adventurous locations around the world.
-They are better suited to learning on the go when you’re actually in one of the country/regions covered, but they would also make great preparation material ahead of an overseas trip too, or compliment in-class learning.
+They are better suited to learning on the go when you’re actually in one of the country/regions covered, but they would also make great preparation material ahead of an overseas trip too, or complement in-class learning.

 Each is ever so beautifully and intricately illustrated, with facts and activities related to the location weaved throughout.
 They are aimed more towards the independent learner so 8 to 12 years old is ideal, though younger ones will still benefit from the activities and facts with guidance.